mongodb/docs/source/includes/fact-json-schema-validation-keywords.rst

      - string or array of unique strings
      - Enumerates the possible JSON types of the field.
 Available types are "object", "array", "number", "boolean", "string", and "null".

+       MongoBD's implementation of the JSON Schema does not support the "integer" type.
+Use the ``bsonType`` keyword and the "int" or "long" types instead.

    * - allOf
      - all types